yuvraj-wale/Habit-Tracker-Application/README.md

-# IRIS_2022_Yuvraj_Wale_211EE262
+# Habit Tracker app

 ## List of implemented features :
-- implemented login and aign in using firebase aunthentication.
+- implemented login and aign in using `firebase aunthentication`.
 - added the habit-tracker page where users can add, edit and delete habits and even tick  the habits that are completed for the day.
-- added a heatmap which shows the data of completed habits based on how many were completed on a particular day thus showcasing basicaly a productivity chart.
+- added a `heatmap` which shows the data of completed habits based on how many were completed on a particular day thus showcasing basicaly a productivity chart.
 - also added a UI for the profile page which could be used in future for log out or accesing settings.
-- implemented hive database for storing data localy
+- implemented `hive` database for storing data localy

 ## List of non-implemented/planned features :
 - to complete the profile page and make it responive by adding logic and aldo features like logout options, settings options and even night mode.